Armed Forces Reserve Medal: For mobilization – the "M" device

 If no "M" device is authorized, the appropriate hourglass shall be positioned in the center of the ribbon.
 If no hourglass is authorized, the "M" device shall be positioned in the center of the ribbon, followed by Arabic numerals indicating the number of times the device has been awarded (e.g., 2 to 99—no number is worn for the first award).
 If both the hourglass and the "M" device are awarded, the hourglass(es) shall be positioned in first position on the ribbon (at the wearer's right), the "M" device in middle position, and the number of times the "M" device has been awarded in the remaining position (at the wearer's left).

 Authorized Operation

-The table below lists designated U.S. military operations that have been approved for award of the "M’ device on the AFRM, provided the member meets other award criteria designated contained in DoDM 1348.33, Volume 2, Manual of Military Decorations and Awards: DoD Service Awards – Campaign, Expeditionary, and Service Medals.
+The table below lists designated U.S. military operations that have been approved for award of the "M’ device on the AFRM under the provisions of Section 12301 of Title 10, U.S.C, provided the member meets other award criteria designated contained in DoDM 1348.33, Volume 2, Manual of Military Decorations and Awards: DoD Service Awards – Campaign, Expeditionary, and Service Medals.
 The Military Departments are responsible for determining individual eligibility for the "M" device based on award criteria.
 Please refer individual eligibility questions to your respective Military Department.